 Dumplings are really just thick hunks of noodles.
-I love them because they don’t need to be perfect and they are somewhat indestructible in cooking terms.
+I love making homemade dumplings because they don’t need to be perfect and they are somewhat indestructible in cooking terms.
 You’ll be making a simple dough with flour, baking powder, garlic powder, salt, plant milk and chives.
 That’s it.
-Dumplings don’t require any kneading or time to rise.
+No kneading or time to rise required.
 Just mix all the dry ingredients, add the plant milk and chives and get it into a ball that can be rolled flat without being too sticky.

 The uniqueness of dumplings

 It you are a perfectionist, stash those thoughts before you start cutting the dumplings.
 I refuse to toss any of the dough and so should you.
 This means you might end up with a few scraggly dumplings.
-That’s what makes this dish so fun.
+They’re homemade after all, and that’s what makes this dish so much fun.

 Step 2 – Veggie sautéing

-We are loading up with veggies for this one, but when you add them is important.
-Our second stage is simply sautéing the onion, celery and carrots and then adding the garlic and broccoli.
+When I called this vegetable and dumpling stew, I wasn’t discounting the veggies by any means.
+We are definitely veg loading for this one, but when you add them is important.
+Thus, our second stage is simply sautéing the onion, celery and carrots and then adding the garlic and broccoli.
 Just enough cooking just to get the broccoli semi-cooked.
 This is the part where you might get creative and add a different veggie or two (thinking cauliflower or even corn).

 Step 3 – Gravy making: No lumps allowed!

 I think the trickiest part of chickpea dumpling stew is getting the gravy smooth.
 Pull out your whisk, because you’ll need it.
 Years ago (ok decades ago), my mom taught me to mix flour and water before adding them to the pan to make gravies and sauces.
 I still practice that today.
 Thanks mom.